Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 How to Run a COGS Analysis for a Small Business (Simple and Powerful)

-You don’t need complex software to diagnose COGS.
-You need clean categories and honest inputs.
+You don’t need complex software to diagnose COGS, but a good analysis does start with a reliable cogs calculation.
+In a retail business, COGS is calculated as beginning inventory + purchases – ending inventory.
+You need clean categories, honest inputs, and a simple process for tracking cogs over time, not just labeling it once.
 When running a COGS analysis, focus on direct costs tied to delivering your service—fixed costs like rent and salaries are typically excluded from COGS and should be analyzed separately.

 Step 1: Identify What You Consider COGS